harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ## Deploying to Azure App Service

-The extensions in the Azure Tools pack we installed make deploying a Web app easy.
+The extensions in the Azure Tools pack you installed make it easy to deploy a Web app.

 First, show the Azure panel in VS Code by clicking on the Azure logo on the left.
 Then, click the *Deploy to Azure* arrow button in the App Service menu bar.